 Eli Clifton is a senior advisor at the Quincy Institute and investigative journalist-at-large at Responsible Statecraft.
-He holds a masters degree from the London School of at the Center for International Policy.
+He holds a masters degree from the London School of Economics.

+Ben Freeman is the founder and director of the Foreign Influence Transparency Initiative at the Center for International Policy.
 He holds a Ph.D. from Texas A&M University.